brendanSapience/WorkflowCommander/README.md

 get-aeVisionData -ae $ae -name JOELS_WORKFLOW | convert-aeWorkflowToVisio -file c:\temp\demo.vsd
 ```

 Wow.
-That was simple.
+That was shockingly easy (if it worked :)).
 So why not having JPGs of all workflows below an AE-folder?
 ```powershell
 search-aeObject -ae $ae -path /FOLDER -type JOBP | get-aeVisionData -ae $ae | convert-aeWorkflowToVisio -file c:\temp\ -extension jpg
 ```

 You can also use the Workflow Visio(n) dumps you might know from [Philipp Elmers Blog](http://philippelmer.com/automicblog/)

-That's it for the beginning folks.
-Feel free to send feedback to joel.wiesmann at gmail.com or add me on XING.